jpverkamp/blog/content/reviews/2022-12-31-year-in-reviews.md

 - 2022 Movie Reviews
 is_review_meta: true
 ---
 Another year's over... and a new one just begun.
-In years past, I've done a seperate post for my {{<crosslink "2021 Reading Retrospective">}} and {{<crosslink "2021 TV & Movies Retrospective">}}, but... that seems silly.
+In years past, I've done a seperate post for my [[2021 Reading Retrospective]]() and [[2021 TV & Movies Retrospective]](), but... that seems silly.
 Let's do them all together this year!

 In summary: